John Balliol: Abdication

-In retaliation for Scotland's treaty with France, Edward I invaded, commenced the Wars of Scottish Independence.
+In retaliation for Scotland's treaty with France, Edward I invaded, commencing the Wars of Scottish Independence.
 The Scots were defeated at Dunbar and the English took Dunbar Castle on 27 April 1296.
 John abdicated at Stracathro, near Montrose, on 10 July 1296.

 Balliol was imprisoned in the Tower of London until allowed to go to France in July 1299.
 When his baggage was examined at Dover, the Royal Golden Crown and Seal of the Kingdom of Scotland, with many vessels of gold and silver, and a considerable sum of money, were found in his chests.
 Edward I ordered that the crown be offered to the shrine of St Thomas Becket at Canterbury and that the money be returned to Balliol for the expenses of his journey.
 But he kept the seal himself.
 Balliol was released into the custody of Pope Boniface VIII on condition that he remain at a papal residence.
 He was released around the summer of 1301 and lived the rest of his life on his family's ancestral estates at Hélicourt, Picardy.

 Over the next few years, there were several Scottish rebellions against Edward (for example, in 1297 under William Wallace and Andrew Moray).
 When Wallace was chosen as commander, he claimed to act in the name of his king, John Balliol.
 This claim came to look increasingly tenuous, as Balliol's position under nominal house-arrest meant that he could not return to Scotland nor campaign for his release, despite the Scots' diplomatic attempts in Paris and Rome.
 After 1302, he made no further attempts to extend his personal support to the Scots.